CodesByKunal/Crime-Data-Visualization/README.md

 The Crime Data Visualization App is a web application designed to provide users with interactive visualizations of crime data.
 It utilizes heatmaps on maps along with charts and graphs to present insights into crime trends in a given area.

-Below is a concise and organized description of the features for a README file, suitable for explaining the capabilities of a crime data visualization application.
-This version separates features available to police officials and regular citizens, enhancing clarity and readability.

 # Features

 ## For Police Officials